 April 11, 2016:

-or Harris' murder trial in Cobb County. %
+Jury selection begins for Harris’ murder trial in Cobb County.

 May 2, 2016: The judge approves a change-of-venue motion filed by Harris' lawyers to move the trial out of Cobb County.
 Lawyers argued that the high-profile nature of the case caused many of the potential jurors to be biased toward guilt, and Judge Mary Staley agreed.